Zootopia: Sequel

 In June 2016, Howard and Moore were in talks about the possibility of a Zootopia sequel.
-(Note: Attributed to multiple references:) On February 8, 2023, Disney CEO Bob Iger announced that a sequel to Zootopia was in the works during the Disney 2023 Q1 investors call.
+On February 8, 2023, Disney CEO Bob Iger announced that a sequel to Zootopia was in the works during the Disney 2023 Q1 investors call.
 Later that day, screenwriter and co-director Jared Bush confirmed that he is working on the film as director and writer, while Josie Trinidad, who had served as head of story for the first film alongside Jim Reardon, was confirmed as the sequel's co-director, making it her feature directorial debut.
 Ginnifer Goodwin, who voices Judy, told CinemaBlend that she would like to see a role reversal between Judy and Nick in the sequel.
 "I would like to see Nick have to be the one to convince Judy that the world is worth fighting for," she said.
 Jason Bateman, who voices Nick, also told CinemaBlend about his idea for the sequel: "The two of us [Nick and Judy] kicking ass out there.
 Cleaning up the streets.
 We're a couple of new cops out there.
 So, bad guys, be warned."
-On February 7, 2024, Iger revealed during the Disney 2024 Q1 investors call that the sequel has been titled Zootopia 2, and will be released on November 26, 2025.
-On August 9, 2024, Ke Huy Quan was announced to be playing Gary, while Bush will be the sole writer and director of the film instead with Yvett Merino set to produce.
+On February 7, 2024, Iger revealed during the Disney 2024 Q1 investors call that the sequel has been titled Zootopia 2, and would be released on November 26, 2025.
+On August 9, 2024, Ke Huy Quan was announced to be playing Gary, while Bush was announced to be the sole writer and director of the film instead with Yvett Merino producing.